 source <(kubetui completion zsh)

-You can customize the UI appearance by specifying a configuration file using the --config-file flag:
+You can customize the UI appearance and several feature settings by specifying a configuration file using the --config-file flag:

 kubetui --config-file /path/to/your/config.yaml

-The configuration file can also be located at ~/.config/kubetui/config.yaml or $XDG_CONFIG_FILE/kubetui/config.yaml.
+The configuration file can also be located at $XDG_CONFIG_HOME/kubetui/config.yaml (or ~/.config/kubetui/config.yaml when $XDG_CONFIG_HOME is unset).

 Border Styles: Customize the border styles of different UI components.